bocadilloproject/bocadillo/docs/guide/providers.md

     res.json = {"value": value}
 ```

-An important principle behind providers is **define once, reuse everywere**: we could just as easily add a WebSocket endpoint and access the Redis cache there:
+An important principle behind providers is _Define once, reuse everywere_: we could also access the Redis cache in other REST endpoints, or in a WebSocket endpoint:

 ```python
 # myproject/app.py